Litigation

 GAGV’s solution avoids these roadblocks in the United States by assisting individuals and countries outside of the U.S. in bringing litigation to attain liability and accountability against gun companies that is difficult to achieve in wholly domestic litigation.
 PLCAA does not protect gun companies who are sued outside of the U.S. And PLCAA, properly understood, cannot be applied in lawsuits for harm suffered outside of the U.S., even if the lawsuit is brought domestically.

-GAGV is presenting as an expert on impact gun litigation at an international conference in Mexico City in November 2022.
+GAGV presented as an expert on impact gun litigation at an international conference in Mexico City in November 2022.

 Ongoing Litigation